-509. Working in-district does not meet this requirement.
+Preference is given to candidates who are legal residents of Community College District 509.
+Working in the district does not meet this requirement.
 Qualified applicants from other districts may be considered if space is available.
 Learn more about our joint agreement programs.

 Massage Therapy Curriculum

-The Elgin Community College Massage Therapy Program offers you a multi-dimensional education that will prepare you for Illinois state licensure and a holistic career that integrates body, mind, and spirit.
+The Elgin Community College Massage Therapy Program offers a multi-dimensional education that will prepare you for Illinois state licensure and a holistic career that integrates body, mind, and spirit.
 The total vocational certificate program consists of 38.5 credit hours.
 Classes include Wellness Concepts, Musculoskeletal Palpation, and Business for Massage Therapists.